SaaiAravindhRaja/TariffSheriff/README.md

 ## License

-This project is private and not yet licensed for public use.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.